oracle/okafka/README.md

 A database user should be created and should be granted the privileges mentioned in configuration section.
 Then create a Transactional Event Queue to produce and consume messages.

-Finally, build `okafka.jar` and run [Producer.java](./examples/producer/src/main/java/org/oracle/okafka/examples/Producer.java) to produce into Oracle TEQ, [Consumer.java](./examples/consumer/src/main/java/org/oracle/okafka/examples/Consumer.java) to consume from Oracle TEQ.
+Finally, build `okafka.jar` and run [Producer.java](./examples/producer/src/main/java/org/oracle/okafka/examples/Producer.java) to produce into Oracle TxEventQ, [Consumer.java](./examples/consumer/src/main/java/org/oracle/okafka/examples/Consumer.java) to consume from Oracle TxEventQ.

 ### Configuration ###